-Pfizer revenue misses as breast cancer drug sales disappoint
+Pfizer sales miss as breast cancer drug disappoints

-(Reuters) - Pfizer Inc’s (PFE.N) quarterly revenue missed analysts’ estimates on Tuesday, hurt by lower-than-expected sales of blockbuster breast cancer drug Ibrance and arthritis drug Xeljanz.
+(Reuters) - Leading U.S. drugmaker Pfizer Inc (PFE.N) racked up its biggest miss on sales in a year in the first quarter, hurt by lower-than-expected sales of blockbuster breast cancer drug Ibrance and arthritis drug Xeljanz.

+Pfizer shares, which have struggled to benefit from the surge in stock market prices since Donald Trump’s election in 2016, dipped just over 1 percent in response to the results.

-Ibrance raked in sales of $933 million in the first quarter, up 37.4 percent from a year earlier, but missed analysts’ estimates of $956.6 million, according to Thomson Reuters I/B/E/S.
+The company said that Ibrance had raked in sales of $933 million in the first quarter, up 37.4 percent from a year earlier but missing analysts’ estimates of $956.6 million, according to Thomson Reuters I/B/E/S.

-The drug faces competition from Novartis’ (NOVN.S) Kisqali and Lilly’s (LLY.N) recently approved Verzenio.
+That likely reflects strong competition from Novartis’ (NOVN.S) Kisqali and Lilly’s (LLY.N) recently approved Verzenio.

 Xeljanz, which is approved to treat rheumatoid arthritis and psoriatic arthritis, posted sales of $326 million, well below $398.5 million expected by analysts.

-Shares of the largest U.S. drugmaker fell 1.67 percent to $36 in premarket trading on Tuesday.

-Pfizer, which has been exploring options for its consumer healthcare business, said it expected to make a decision in 2018.

-The company hoped to bring in $20 billion through an auction for the business, which includes Centrum vitamins and Advil painkillers.
+Pfizer, which is exploring options for a consumer healthcare business that some estimates value at $20 billion, said it expected to make a decision in 2018 on any sale of a business which includes Centrum vitamins and Advil painkillers.

-Pfizer’s quarterly profit, however, topped Wall Street estimates on stronger-than-expected sales of pneumonia vaccine Prevnar.
-The company also reaffirmed its 2018 forecast.
+Quarterly profit topped Wall Street estimates on stronger-than-expected sales of pneumonia vaccine Prevnar and the company also reaffirmed its 2018 forecast.

-Prevnar recorded sales of $1.38 billion, which was slightly better than what analysts were expecting.

 Net profit rose to $3.56 billion, or 59 cents per share, in the latest quarter ended April 1 from $3.12 billion, or 51 cents per share, a year earlier.